nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 "component" section is used for software components.

 In CMake, component data shall be recorded inside a if-endif guard.
-The if condition shall be with prefix "CONFIG_MCUX_COMPONENT" to specify the following data belongs to a software component.
+The if condition shall be with prefix `CONFIG_MCUX_COMPONENT` to specify the following data belongs to a software component.
 The component name is right next to it.

 Here is one driver.uart component cmake data: